day50-dev/Streamdown/README.md

 <a href=https://pypi.org/project/streamdown><img src=https://badge.fury.io/py/streamdown.svg/></a>
 </p>

-Streamdown is the streaming markdown renderer for the terminal that rocks.
+The streaming markdown renderer for the terminal that rocks!
-This will work with [simonw's llm](https://github.com/simonw/llm).
+Streamdown works with [simonw's llm](https://github.com/simonw/llm) along with any other streaming markdown.
 You even get full readline and keyboard navigation support.

-It's fully streaming and does not block
 ![Streamdown is Amazing](https://github.com/user-attachments/assets/268cb340-78cc-4df0-a773-c5ac95eceeeb)

 ### Provides clean copyable code for long code lines